ObolNetwork/pqdv/README.md

 ## Poseidon2 over MPC

-Experimental benchmarks were conducted using the [MP-SPDZ framework](https://github.com/data61/MP-SPDZ).

 ### Implementation

-The file `poseidon2.mpc` implements the Poseidon2 hash function for the MP-SPDZ framework and is intended to be copied into the `MP-SPDZ/Programs/Source` directory.
-It supports the following prime fields:
+The file `poseidon2.mpc` implements the Poseidon2 hash function for the [MP-SPDZ framework](https://github.com/data61/MP-SPDZ) and is intended to be copied into the `MP-SPDZ/Programs/Source` directory.
+It supports the following 31-bit prime fields:

 - Mersenne31
 - BabyBear
-- KoalaBear (31-bit primes)
+- KoalaBear

 This implementation focuses on hash chain calculations as required by XMSS signatures.